periph/extra/experimental/devices/ftd2xx/README.md

 Figure out, likely run the command above upon all boot?

-## Linux
+## Debian

-On linux, there is no need to install anything as the following drivers are included but the OS provided driver gets in the way and must be disabled.
+On Debian based distros (Raspbian/Ubuntu), there is no need to install anything as the following drivers are included but the OS provided driver gets in the way and must be disabled.

 - linux_arm/libftd2xx.a v1.4.6 with ARMv6 hard float (RPi compatible)
 - linux_amd64/libftd2xx.a v1.4.6